-The Redfish Composability data model provides flexibility for service implementers to report different Composition Types based on the their needs.
+The Redfish Composability data model provides flexibility for service implementers to report different Composition Types based on their needs.
 The service informs the client of the type of composition request based on the UseCase property found in the Collection Capabilities Annotation.
-The existing Redfish Composability model has defined one type called Specific Composition.
+The existing Redfish Composability model has defined two types called Specific Composition and Constrained Composition.